Skip to content

 Step What happens

-3. Action Choose: Jupyter Lab, Run Python script, or Web Bash shell
+3. Action Choose Jupyter Lab, Run Python script, Web Bash shell, or vLLM Inference

-4. Review The generated modal_runner.py is displayed with syntax highlighting
+5. Review The generated modal_runner.py is shown for inspection

 Hub actions